 Jay graduated cum laude from American University with a Bachelor’s Degree in Political Science.

-Jason leverages substantial experience in technology investing and financial structuring in his current capacity as Vice President at the Stagwell Group.
+Jason leverages substantial experience in technology investing and financial structuring in his current capacity as Chief Investment Officer at the Stagwell Group.

 Prior to joining Stagwell, Jason served as a Senior Business Strategy manager at Microsoft, analyzing areas of potential focus and investment across the company.
 Jason’s responsibilities included analyzing relevant market trends affecting Microsoft, assessing the company’s assets to address future market opportunities, and selectively managing priority initiatives stemming from the strategy group.